 London lifestyle & travels with kids and babies

 Having looked at various ski holidays, we were hesitant between a comprehensive package offered by Esprit holidays and a tailor made week in Chamonix with kids.
-With grandparents missing badly the little one and similar economics, we opted for a lovely flat centre Chamonix on Homeaway, flights to Geneva for all the family and renting a car European side.
+With grandparents missing badly the little one and similar economics, we opted for a lovely flat centre Chamonix on Homeaway, flights to Geneva for all the family and renting a car European side, what lovely ski holidays in March!

 Through a combination of miles and Amex companion flight, we also booked business class and made the best out of the lounges before the flights.
 Given the abundance of flights, we picked just after lunch timing, with quick toddler lunch at the lounge and nap during the flight and managed to coordinate well grown up lunch only with plenty of champagne and a sleeping toddler.
 Little R seemed to enjoy the lounges very much, explored the shelves, kids area and socialized with the personnel hoovering.
 In all fairness though, Heathrow terminal 5 has one cool soft play area and probably he would have been equally entertained.
 We managed to squeeze in just 10 minutes before boarding, a couple of rides on the slides and mocking around funny shapes and other kids – of course little R v disappointed when we had to go.